An alternative approach to facilitating wildlife and plant diversity in grazed prairie.

 The idea started one year when we weren’t able to get a burn done in a prairie under patch-burn grazing management.
 Since we didn’t have a burned patch to focus cattle grazing, we instead used electric fence to concentrate the cattle in the area we’d hoped to burn.
 We kept them in the enclosure until they had it grazed pretty short.
 Then we removed the electric fence and allowed cattle to access to the whole site.
 For the remainder of the season, the cattle continued to focus most of their grazing in that former enclosure, attracted by the tender regrowth.
 As a result, the overall grazing pattern was fairly similar to what we’d expect with patch-burn grazing.
 Seeing how strongly cattle were drawn back to where they’d grazed earlier provided the seed for the open gate rotational system.

 On my family prairie, I’ve been using the open gate approach for the last several years.
 I have four paddocks, and I basically think of the gates between those paddocks as relief valves.
 We start with the cattle in one paddock, and when they have grazed most of the grass down in that pasture, I open the gate to an adjacent paddock so they have more options.
 The cattle can keep grazing the regrowing plants in paddock #1, but they aren’t forced to eat more than they want to in that paddock because they have another whole paddock available to them.
 If the cattle graze down most of the plants in the second paddock, I can open a gate to a third paddock and provide them with even more options.
 I keep the fourth paddock closed off for the entire season so it can rest.
-I choose a different paddock to start with each year.

 The open gate approach can be used with just about any rotational grazing system, as long as there are adjacent paddocks that can be opened up.
 One key component of the open gate approach is that paddocks grazed early in the season continue to receive grazing pressure for the rest of that season without forcing cattle to eat progressively lower quality forage as the season goes on.
 Instead, cattle can regulate their diet freely, choosing between previously grazed areas and those they haven’t yet grazed.
 Typically, when cattle are given that kind of choice, they eat very little other than grasses.
 This works out well for pollinators because it means many wildflowers are allowed to grow and flower amongst grazed grasses.